 I could go on and on as colour is a passion of mine.

-Nancy is a 50+ Dutch personal style blogger who formerly worked in the broader fashion industry.
-On her blog Nancy’s Fashion Style, she writes about fashion, and all the things that we women like.
-She said:
+Nancy Baten is a 50+ Dutch personal style blogger who formerly worked in the broader fashion industry.
+On her blog Nancy’s Fashion Style, she writes about fashion, and all the things women like.
+She gives the following adivice:

 I haven’t gotten a secret, but I wear what feels good to me.
 For me the important thing is to feel completely myself in my outfit.
 There were times or events when I wore what was appropriate, but it wasn’t me.
 I can’t feel comfortable if I am not myself.
 I remember that in my teenage years I had a very distinct style, but I felt wonderful in it and that’s the most important thing.
 With colors it’s the same, if I like it…I will wear it!

 Pamela Graham the color expert at Style Yourself Confident.
 When you are a regular reader of my blog you have met her already twice: In our giveaway for our books and online color and style makeover, and the makeover of the winner.
 Pamela offers analysis of your personal tints for flattering style.
 She wrote the following: